“How is it possible to govern a country which produces more than 370 different cheeses?” – Charles de Gaulle.

 Coulommiers is often made from a mixture of morning and evening milk.
 Small and wheel-shaped, it is a soft-ripening cheese with an ivory pâte and a white, bloomy rind with pinkish-brown spots.
 It is smaller and thicker than Brie.

-Ecorce de Sapin (bark of the fir tree) is a creamy cheese bound in the bark of a pine tree, resulting in an earthy flavour.
+Ecorce de Sapin (bark of the fir tree) is a creamy soft french cheese bound in the bark of a pine tree, resulting in an earthy flavour.

 Langres is a semi-soft, farmhouse, washed-rind cheese.
 Made of unpasteurised milk in the high plains of Langres in the Champagne region, its pâte is white to light beige with a pungent, smoky-bacon aroma.
 Its texture is firm and grainy when young, smooth and creamy with age.
 With a brightly-coloured orange rind, it is cylindrical or cone-shaped with a hollow on top, into which is poured Champagne or marc.